+*Please do not include students who dropped out of the program or left the school or district in this count.

 On average, how often do the School Turnaround AmeriCorps members meet with school staff to discuss data on the progress of all students?

-Once a week
+Please select the option that is closest to your members’ experience.

+____More than twice per month

 ____Twice per month